oletizi/avi-docs/src/site/docs/16.3/certificate-management-integration-for-csr-automation/index.md

  <li>Click on Generate.</li>
 </ol>

-The Avi Controller generates a key pair and CSR, executes the script to request the CA-signed certificate from the Vantage PKI service, and saves the signed certificate in persistent storage.
+The Avi Controller generates a key pair and CSR, executes the script to request the CA-signed certificate from the Avi Vantage PKI service, and saves the signed certificate in persistent storage.